Comparison Guide

 Common Questions

-FTZ: unlimited time.
+FTZ: no time limit.
 Bonded warehouse: maximum 5 years, after which goods must be exported, entered into US commerce, or destroyed.

 Not sure which is right for you?

-We offer both FTZ and bonded warehouse services in Laredo.
+We provide duty-deferred warehousing in Laredo.
 Let us help you choose the best option for your business.